NLESC-JCER/EigenCuda/README.md

 # EigenCuda

-There is no CMAKE not test nor documentation !
+There is no CMAKE not test nor documentation and the code is ugly !

 ## Installation